-If you have a dispute or objection regarding a coverage denial, termination, provider; or the coverage, operations, or management policies of UPMC Health Plan, you may submit a Complaint to UPMC Health Plan.
+If you have a dispute or objection regarding a coverage denial, termination, or provider; or the coverage, operations, or management policies of UPMC Health Plan, you may submit a Complaint to UPMC Health Plan.
 Complaints may be submitted about issues including, but not limited to, quality of care or services, benefits exclusions, claims denials, or coordination of benefits.
 At any time during the Complaint process, you may choose to designate a representative to act on your behalf.
 You must notify UPMC Health Plan in writing that you are designating someone to represent you and include a signed Personal Representative Designation (PRD) form signed by you and your designee.
 To obtain a PRD Form, visit www.upmchealthplan.com or call the Member Services number on the back of your Member identification card.

-You or your representative may file a Complaint with UPMC Health Plan in writing or over the phone.
-You can also file a complaint online by completing the online "Complaint, Grievance, or Appeal Submission Form" which can be found on MyHealth Online.
-To submit a Complaint in writing, please mail your Complaint to P.O.
+You or your representative may file a Complaint over the phone with the UPMC Health Plan in writing or over the phone.
+You can also file a complaint online by completing and online "Compliant, Grievance, or Appeal Submission Form" which can be found on MyHealth Online.
+To submit a Complaint in writing, please mail your complaint to P.O.
 Box 2939, Pittsburgh, PA 15230-2939.
-You are encouraged to send any other written information you have to support your Complaint.
-Include in the Complaint the remedy, resolution, or corrective action you want from UPMC Health Plan.
+You are encouraged to send any other written information that you have to support your Complaint.
+Include in the Complaint the remedy, resolution, or corrective action that you want from UPMC Health Plan.